fortuno-repos/cookiecutter-fortran-project/README.rst

 *************************

-*Cookiecutter-Fortran-project* provides templates for setting up new Fortran projects, allowing you to choose from various build systems (CMake, Fpm, and Meson) and different parallelization models such as serial, MPI, and coarray.
+*Cookiecutter-Fortran-project* provides templates for setting up new Fortran projects, allowing you to choose among others

+* the build system (CMake, Fpm or Meson), and

+* the parallelization model such as (serial, MPI, coarray).

 The generated projects are designed to embody best practices for new Fortran projects.
-They include a library, unit tests (currently utilizing the `Fortuno unit test framework <https://github.com/fortuno-repos/fortuno>`_), and optionally, a standalone application and an example.
+They include a library, optional unit tests (currently utilizing the `Fortuno unit test framework <https://github.com/fortuno-repos/fortuno>`_), as well a standalone application and an example (both also optional).
 The generated projects contain the essential configuration files and source code needed to be fully functional and ready to build, test, and install.

 Generating a Fortran project